Value-based care model is the future of healthcare

-The COVID-19 pandemic hit vulnerable populations disproportionately, in both infection and mortality rates.
-The crisis has laid bare these cracks in the U.S. healthcare system, underscoring that the challenges of managing this acute pandemic and the chronic disease epidemic are completely intertwined due to the lack of Value-based healthcare models.
+The pandemic hit vulnerable populations disproportionately, in both infection and mortality rates.
+The crisis has laid bare these cracks in the U.S. healthcare system, underscoring that the challenges of managing this acute pandemic and the chronic disease epidemic are completely intertwined due to the lack of value-based healthcare models.

 Hospitals struggle financially as they pause elective procedures during the pandemic which highlights the weaknesses in a volume-based system.